-- Along with your passport, travel documents, medication and eyeglass prescriptions, and insurance policies, it’s important to have proof of Canadian residency – IE: a utility or cable bill with your current address – with you when you enter the United States.
-It shows the IRS that, “you maintain a tax home in a foreign country during the year, and you have a closer connection to that country than to the United States.’
+- Along with your passport, travel documents, medication and eyeglass prescriptions, and insurance policies, be sure to have proof of Canadian residency.
+For example, carry a utility or cable bill with your current address with you when you enter the United States.
+It shows the IRS that, “you maintain a tax home in a foreign country during the year, and you have a closer connection to that country than to the United States.”

 - Coverage for damage caused by frozen pipes has conditions if your home is unoccupied.

 - Some policies require your home to be inspected DAILY if you’re away more than four days in the regular heating season.

 - Do notify your insurer if your health changes between the time you buy your insurance and its effective date or you risk invalidating your coverage.